2015 West Virginia Mountaineers football team

-Previous season

-The 2014 West Virginia Mountaineers football team finished the regular season 7–5, with a highlight win against rank #4 Baylor, 41–27.
-The Mountaineers made it all the way to #20 in the College Football Playoff Rankings.
-The Mountaineers were invited to play in the Liberty Bowl against the Texas A&M of the Southeastern Conference.
-West Virginia lost against the Texas A&M Aggies in Memphis, Tennessee by a score of 37–45.

 Schedule

 West Virginia announced their 2015 football schedule on November 19, 2014.
 The 2015 schedule consist of 7 home and 5 away games in the regular season.
 The Mountaineers will host Big 12 foes Iowa State, Oklahoma State, Texas, and Texas Tech.
 West Virginia will travel to Baylor, Kansas, Kansas State, Oklahoma, and TCU.

 The Mountaineers hosted all three non conference games against Georgia Southern, Liberty and also hosted rival Maryland.